dmanzer2/ez-space-css-repo/README.md

 ### Conventions

-This modular based css class system to be used in conjunction with any html structure.
-Works well if you understand the bootstrap naming conventions.
+This modular based css class system is to be used in conjunction with any html structure.
+Works well if you understand the bootstrap column naming convention.
 For instance, xs = extra small, s = small, m = medium, l = large.
-Built with Bootstrap's native media queries in mind.
+Built with Bootstrap's native media queries.

 #### Media Queries: